When was the Part 1 outline application, and what did the application include?

 An Environmental Impact Assessment has been completed to establish the impact of this proposed development on the local environment.

-Linden Homes and Miller Homes are committed to protecting wildlife and promoting biodiversity.
+Miller Homes and Vistry Homes are committed to protecting wildlife and promoting biodiversity.
 We are seeking to protect and enhance the setting of Brandy Hole Copse Local Nature Reserve and retain and preserve existing Ancient Woodland.

 A natural green buffer on the western boundary of the site will form a continuation of existing natural areas and form a wildlife corridor.
 Meanwhile, the land north of the B2178 will be in open use, free from built development, to protect the natural history interest of both Brandy Hole Copse, and the setting of Chichester including archaeology and views of Chichester Cathedral.